 Additionally, each supervisory authority shall hear claims lodged by any person, or by an association representing that person, concerning the protection of his/her rights and freedoms in regard to the processing of personal data.
 The person concerned shall be informed of the outcome of the claim.

-See Recital 62 to the Preamble of the Directive.
+&lt;sup>263 See Recital 62 to the Preamble of the Directive.